Crimean War

 The Dystopian Wars is a miniatures games from Spartan Games.

 The Prussian Empire Blucher Class Dreadnought is a powerful vessel in the Prussian Empire navy.
+This is how it looks from the marketing material.

 This is a very clean casting and the computer aided design certainly shows in the detail of the model.